 And on youtube.com search “joseph4176″

 Joe: There is going to be some liability.
 You might want to consider liability insurance; an umbrella policy of some sort.
 It’s not that expensive.
 You’re going to have landlord insurance which is going to cover you on a certain level as well.
-There’s a lot of ways that you’re covered, and there’s a lot of things that can go wrong, but I think that it’s much worse if you don’t do anything or you don’t do any business at all.
+There’s a lot of ways that you’re covered, and a lot of things that can go wrong, but I think that it’s much worse if you don’t do anything or don’t do any business at all.

 Joe: My philosophy? – Just start making some money.
 Worry about the other process later.
-Go get an accountant later to look at your specific situation and make sure that you’re doing it in a way that makes sense for you, because the job you have and all of those things, e.g. the income that you have, the other businesses that you have, are all going to make a difference on how you do your taxes.
+Go get an accountant later to look at your specific situation and make sure you’re doing it in a way that makes sense for you, because the job you have and all of those things, e.g. the income that you have, the other businesses that you have, etc., are all going to make a difference on how you do your taxes.
 I hope that helps.